wuyichen24/system-design-knowledge/components/message_queue/Message_Queue.md

    - Producers or consumers can be modified and deployed independently.
 - **Buffering/Rate limiting**
    - It can act as a buffer if the consumer is unavailable or overloaded.
+- **Fan-out**
+   - The producer simply drops the message on the queue, and the multiple consumers process the message based on their needs at their own pace.

 ### Cons
 - **Single point of failure**